 When Does an LLC 12 Form Have to Be Filed?

 There are several instances that do not require an LLC 12 form to be filed.
-However, for an LLC to change its name, during a change of management, or if there is a date change that effects an LLC, such as a dissolution date, then a formal amendment is needed.
+However, for an LLC to change its name, during a change of management, or if there is a date change that affects an LLC, such as a dissolution date, then a formal amendment is needed.
 The amendment must be filed no later than 60 days after making the change.
 In the instance of dissolution, the filing would need to take place prior to that date.

 There are other times when an amendment should be filed, such as changes that will affect the collection of taxes.
 Members of an organization may be notified of amendments to the articles of organization through regular or specially called meetings.

 An organization is required to provide a notification of the time and location of the meeting, along with an agenda.
 A brief description of the amendment should be included as well.
 All members should receive the notification at least 10 days prior to the meeting.
 While this is standard, laws or bylaws may define specific procedures and timelines that vary from this.

 Can Members Participate by Electronic Means?

 In Minnesota, members are allowed to participate by electronic means, referred to as an electronic meeting.
 While organizations will vary in how to conduct such notices, it is always best to consult with an attorney when setting up virtual or electronic means of participation in meetings.